 AMD Radeon RX 590

 The Radeon RX 590 is a GPU from AMD released in 2018.
-This chip has an average gaming score at 23% in our GPU benchmark.
+This chip has an average gaming score with 2466 points in our GPU benchmark.

 The Radeon RX 590 has 8 GiB of GDDR5 memory, with a total memory bandwidth of 250 GB/s.
 The memory bus has a width of 256 bits.
 More memory is beneficial when gaming at high resolutions as the memory needs to store the frame buffer and all the game textures.
 If you run out of memory, you will experience poor performance as the GPU needs to swap data in and out of the memory as it is used.